guptapriya7171/NodeJs-Notes/README.md

 22. $ npm install ejs is the command to install ejs.
 Then app.set() to set the view engine and path.
 23. __dirname displays the directory from which the server was started inside of a terminal.
 24. One of the keyword to send a variable value to view from a server is a locals.
-25. Middleware controls the request and response functions so it's bascially help in preprocessing the data and turns the data into a key value pair.
+25. Middleware functions are functions that have access to therequest object (req), the response object (res), and the next function in the application’s request response cycle.
+The next function is a function in the Express router which, when invoked, executes the middleware succeeding the current middleware.
       Code : app.use(express.urlencoded()); & Code: app.use(function(req,res,next){});

 ## Solution of a Problem Occured